offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

-This algorithm extends the graph algorithm that computes the probability of emitted sequence algorithm (Algorithms/Sequence HMM/Probability of Emitted Sequence/Graph Algorithm_TOPIC).
+This algorithm extends the graph algorithm that computes the probability of emitted sequence algorithm (Algorithms/Sequence Hidden Markov Models/Probability of Emitted Sequence/Forward Graph Algorithm_TOPIC).
 For example, to find the probability of the HMM above emitting [z, z, y], the HMM is exploded out to the graph shown below and a set of calculations are performed on that graph using transition and emission probabilities of hidden states.

 ```{svgbob}
                z                  z                  y